zhuhaipeng-byte/3D-Reconstruction-of-Urban-Scenes/README.md

 The final presentation explaining our approach can be found [here](https://github.com/oscarlorente/3D-Reconstruction-of-Urban-Scenes/blob/main/M4_Final_Presentation_Team7.pdf).

 The module consists of 5 different deliveries that build up to a complete pipeline.
-Refer to the specifics folders for the complete report and code of each week.
+Refer to the specifics `README.md` for further explanations, requirements and the complete code of each week.

 * [Week 1](https://github.com/oscarlorente/3D-Reconstruction-of-Urban-Scenes/tree/main/lab1)